What You Need to Know About: Powered By People

 • Sustainability is central to your brand.
 PBP's entire ecosystem is built around sustainably-produced goods, which means the buyers you reach are specifically looking for those qualities.

 • You want access to large retailers.
-Getting your products onto West Elm or Nordstrom is extraordinarily difficult on your own.
+Getting your products onto West Elm, Nordstrom, or Target is extraordinarily difficult on your own.
 PBP handles the integrations and compliance that make that possible.

 • You're already set up for high-volume fulfillment.
 If you're on Shopify, have US-based inventory, and can handle individual order fulfillment at a fast pace, the operational requirements may not be a stretch.